pbsmyth/command-line/lessons.md

 ## Challenge

 Use the commands you've learned so far to create a new version of the `nypl_items.csv` file with the duplicated lines removed.
-(Hint: [redirects](07-creating_a_cheat_sheet.md#redirect-) are your friend.)
+(Hint: _redirects_ from the lesson when we made a [cheat sheet](https://curriculum.dhinstitutes.org/workshops/command-line/lessons/?page=8) are your friend.)

 ## Solution

 Type `pwd` to see where on your computer you are located.
-If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the previous [lesson](https://github.com/DHRI-Curriculum/command-line/blob/v2.0-smorello-edits/lessons.md#navigation)
+If you are not in the `projects` folder we just created, navigate to that folder using the commands you learned in the [lesson on navigation](https://curriculum.dhinstitutes.org/workshops/command-line/lessons/?page=6).

 Type `ls` to check whether the file `nypl_items.csv` is in your projects folder.